GfSE/SAF-Specification/viewpoints/Common-Standards-Definition-Viewpoint.md

 ## Presentation
 A block definition diagram (BDD) featuring the taxonomy of types of technical, operational, and business standards, guidance, and policy applicable to the system of interest.

-A table format lsiting technical, operational, and business standards, guidance, and policy applicable to the system of interest.
+A table format listing technical, operational, and business standards, guidance, and policy applicable to the system of interest.

 ## Stakeholder
 ## Concern